Maintaining $\mathsf{CMSO}_2$ properties on dynamic structures with bounded feedback vertex number

 [1]{ \underline{#1} } {\mathcal{T}}

 The aim of this section is to establish the~\lemmaB (Lemma~\ref{lem:lemma_b}).

 Let $k \in \N_+$ be an~integer.
 Throughout this section, we say that a~subset $B \subseteq V(H)$ of vertices of a~multigraph~$H$ is \emph{$k$-significant} if $|B| \leq 12k$, and $B$ contains all vertices of $H$ of degree at least $|E(H)|/(3k)$.
 We start with showing two properties of $k$-significant subsets.
 The first one (Corollary~\ref{cor:significant}) says that any feedback vertex of size~$k$ in~$H$ must contain a~vertex of a~given $k$-significant subset~$B$.
 Similar statements were commonly used to design branching algorithms for $\probFVS$, see Lemma~\ref{lem:high} in the Overview for relevant discussion.
 The second fact (Lemma~\ref{lem:remains_significant}) says that if $B$ is a~sufficiently large $k$-significant subset of $H$, then $B$ remains $k$-significant after applying $\Theta(|E(H)| / k)$ edge updates to $H$.
-This will be crucial in amortization of our data structure and we note that the same technique was used in the work of Alman et al. \cite{AlmanMW20}.
+This will be crucial in the correctness proof of the weak efficient data structure claimed by Lemma~\ref{lem:lemma_b}.
+We note that the same technique was used in the work of Alman et al.~\cite{AlmanMW20}.

 \begin{lemma}[\cite{Iwata17, platypus}] Let $H \in \Cc^\star_k$ be a~multigraph with $m$~edges, and let $S \subseteq V(H)$ be a~feedback vertex set of $H$ of size at most~$k$.
 Then $S$ must contain a~vertex of degree at least $m / (3k)$. \end{lemma}